Five key moments from Caroline Ellison's testimony in Bankman-Fried trial

 Ellison testified that Bankman-Fried directed employees to "be careful with what we put in writing, and not put into writing something that could get us into legal trouble."

-Jurors saw notes where Ellison referred to more than $100 million in what she believed were bribe payments to Chinese officials as "the thing."
+Jurors saw notes where Ellison referred to more than US$100 million in what she believed were bribe payments to Chinese officials as "the thing".
 The assets were used to unfreeze crypto assets that Alameda held in China, she said.

 FTX COLLAPSE A RELIEF FOR ELLISON